alecloudenback/sst/readme.md

 I wish to continue investigating behavior of the system with two stations:

 -   Increase the number of trains
+-   Add time-dependent Poisson process to more accurately model passenger flow (ideally in a way that intelligently depends on centrality of platform in given direction [i.e. more people get on in the morning going 'inbound']).
 -   Add dispatching to try and intelligently control headway between trains and try to avoid bunching.
 -   Is there a threshold where bunched trains degenerate into ever-increasing passengers waiting? (probably, but haven't had high enough passenger generation to test with two trains)